adamvinueza/graphs/README.md

 ## The breadth-first search algorithm and shortest paths

-One of the standard uses of graphs is to discover the shortest path from one place to another, where all distances between adjacent vertices is the same.
+One of the standard uses of graphs is to discover the shortest path from one place to another, where all distances between adjacent vertices are the same.
 Traversing grids is one of the typical examples.

-When distances between adjacent vertices is always the same, you can use an algorithm known as _breadth-first search_ to find the shortest paths from a source vertex to any other vertex in graph.
+When distances between adjacent vertices are always the same, you can use an algorithm known as _breadth-first search_ to find the shortest paths from a source vertex to any other vertex in graph.
 (When distances are _not_ always the same, you will need to use a different algorith.)